 The train journey offers a balance of nature and history.
 The railroad was constructed in 1898 as a means of reaching the goldfields.

 The journey is in vintage cars.
 It’s a worthwhile day trip for train, history and landscape buffs.

 This train operates all year but if you’re dead keen on spotting polar bears, go in October or November.

 That’s when the polar bears make their trek through Churchill and can be experienced close up in “tundra buggies.”

 10- Agawa Canyon Tour Train

 The Agawa Canyon Tour Train is an adventure round trip from Sault Ste.
 Marie, Ontario.
 It offers views of the rugged landscape along the pristine northern lakes and rivers.

 There are the granite rock formations and vast mixed forests of the Canadian Shield.
 Best time to go?
 In Fall, when the golden leaves are an awesome sight.

-Check out this list of things to do in Canada.
 Canada is a wonderful destination for bucket list views, such as the Icefields Parkway, cool food trails, where you can discover fun places such as sugar shacks, and a myriad of cultural experiences, from French culture in Quebec to First Nations.
 From the soaring Rocky Mountains that take your breath away (Canada has so many of the world’s top ski resorts you can’t go wrong in winter) to relaxing coastal destinations and remote islands, Canada has plenty of choices for all types of travellers.